jyp/boon/README.md

 Emacs Integration: Reusable Modules
 -----------------------------------

-Boon is designed as a stack of layers.
-Each layer is customizable and provides reusable components, in full agreement with the Emacs spirit.
+Boon is designed as set of modules, largely independent of each other.
+Each module is customizable and provides reusable components, in full agreement with the Emacs spirit.
 This means that even if you disagree with the design choices explained above, you may still want to use some parts of Boon.
 The structure of Boon is as follows:

 1. boon-moves.el and boon-search.el provide a set of move and search commands.
-These work the same way as standard Emacs commands --- they are merely (sometimes) more powerful.
-Frontends typically bind these commands (and more) in boon-moves-map, which is active in 'command mode'.
+These work the same way as standard Emacs commands --- they are merely more powerful (or just have different emphasis).
+Frontends typically bind these commands (in addition to standard ones) in the boon keymaps.
 2. boon-arguments.el provides a set of selectors to define regions.
-(These selectors are the equivalent of vim 'text objects'.)
-Selectors include plain regions (words, lines, paragraphs, ...), but also region transformers (think: exclude borders, just borders, including spaces, foreach, etc.).
-Additionally every move command in the boon-moves-map keymap can be used as a selector.
-The selectors are regular interactive functions, which means that they are easily customized.
+(These selectors are the equivalent of vim 'text objects').
+Selectors include plain regions (words, lines, paragraphs, ...), but also region transformers (think: exclude borders, just borders, including spaces, each, etc.).
+Additionally every move command (in the boon-moves-map keymap) can be used as a selector which means that they are easily customized.
 On top of it all, the system supports multiple-cursors (multiple regions will be returned when multiple cursors are active).
 3. boon-core.el provides an infrastructure for modal editing.
 The implementation is very much inspired from evil-core, but heavily simplified.